 - Verify reports from your employees.

-- Improve future calibration and performance of your cobot.
+- Improve future calibration and performance levels.

 4. Company Support, Training, and Accessibility

-With today’s connectivity, some cobot companies provide real-time support over video calls or produce training and educational videos that you can watch and practice directly in the welding cobot app while producing parts.
+With today’s connectivity, some cobot companies provide real-time support over video calls.
+Some, like Hirebotics, produce support articles and videos that you can watch and practice directly in the welding cobot app, Beacon, while producing parts.